cyanfish/naps2/README.md

 - Used [CodeMaid](http://www.codemaid.net/) to clean-up the code base styling and format.

 In Progress
 - Finish off the VS2017 & Roslynator-located warnings and errors.
+Vast majority are from using calls to external Windows APIs at this point.
+- Make sure the installer is building correctly.
 - WIABackgroundThread could use additional attention: may be source of issues such as feed scans not working right.